xster/flutter-wiki/Tree-hygiene.md

-* If the regression is not expected, and is not severe, and is definitely not a problem in your PR (e.g. you changed a comment and the analyzer performance got worse, or you deleted a README and the rasterizer slowed down), then file a bug, labeled with the "regression", "performance", "TODAY" labels, and either investigate or delegate to someone to investigate.
+* If the regression is not expected, and is not severe, and is definitely not a problem in your PR (e.g. you changed a comment and the analyzer performance got worse, or you deleted a README and the rasterizer slowed down), then file a bug, labeled with the "regression", "performance", `P0` labels, and either investigate or delegate to someone to investigate.
 The investigation should be considered a high priority.
 It is your responsibility to make sure that the cause is understood within a few days.